IBM/operand-deployment-lifecycle-manager/docs/install/common-service-integration.md

 ```

 - `services` is a list defines the set for each service.
-- `name` is the service name, which should be the same as the services name in the `MetaOperatorConfig` and operator name in the `MetaOperatorCatalog`.
+- `name` is the service name, which should be the same as the services name in the `MetaOperatorConfig` and operator name in the `OperandRegistry`.
-- `channel` is an optional setting, it can overwrite the `channel` defined in the `MetaOperatorCatalog`.
+- `channel` is an optional setting, it can overwrite the `channel` defined in the `OperandRegistry`.
 - `state` defines if the service should be present or absent.
 - `description` is the description of the service.

 ### Edit alm-example in the meta-operator CSV

-Add the changes for metaoperatorset metaoperatorcatalog and metaoperatorconfig in the [alm-example](https://github.com/IBM/meta-operator/blob/master/deploy/olm-catalog/meta-operator/0.0.1/meta-operator.v0.0.1.clusterserviceversion.yaml#L5)
+Add the changes for metaoperatorset operandregistry and metaoperatorconfig in the [alm-example](https://github.com/IBM/meta-operator/blob/master/deploy/olm-catalog/meta-operator/0.0.1/meta-operator.v0.0.1.clusterserviceversion.yaml#L5)

 ## 3.Make a pull request to merge the changes